Last Updated on

 There are many dog daycares in Calgary.
 In fact, searching for “dog daycare in Calgary” pulls up a map littered with pins, indicating many different daycares all over the city.

-We’ve been to a couple of different daycares with our sweet dog, Kaya, but one has always stood out to us the most!
+We’ve been to a couple of different daycares with our sweet Sheepadoodle but one has always stood out to us the most!

 That dog daycare is Dogma.

-We started bringing our dog, Kaya, to Dogma when she was just a puppy for their free puppy socialization classes.
+We started bringing our dog to Dogma when she was just a puppy for their free puppy socialization classes.
 I am unsure if they still provide those, but if you have a puppy I highly recommend looking into them!

 During our puppy classes, I got to meet some of the trainers and see their training methods.
 I loved how swift they were to react to puppies who weren’t playing nice, and how they only used positive reinforcement training tactics.

-When it came time to find a weekly daycare for Kaya, we decided to try out Dogma.
+When it came time to find a weekly daycare for our dog, we decided to try out Dogma.
 We’ve been going to daycare at Dogma for 4 years now and I thought it was time to write a review for those who might be looking for daycare at Dogma!

 Like I mentioned above, we’ve been going to daycare for 4 years at Dogma.
-Our first year, Kaya went almost every day as my husband was away working in the States and I worked full-time.
+Our first year, our dog went almost every day as my husband was away working in the States and I worked full-time.

-So if you are in the market for a dog daycare in Calgary, I’m going to be giving you my full Dogma review and letting you know why I trust them whole-heartedly with Kaya.
+So if you are in the market for a dog daycare in Calgary, I’m going to be giving you my full Dogma review and letting you know why I trust them whole-heartedly with our dog.

 Dogma’s Daycare Program Incorporates Training